Food & Drink

 Balashi Beer

-Stock the fridge and mini bar with libations made right here on Aruba!
-Since 1999, the Balashi National Brewery has been producing its signature beer, Balashi, to the overwhelming approval of locals and visitors alike.
-Crisp and refreshing, this Dutch-style pilsner pours brilliantly clear, golden in color, and light on the foam.
-The foundation of the beer is none other than Aruba’s world-acclaimed drinking water, which is often referred to as “balashi” by locals.
-The brewery also produces the light and refreshing Chill—a beer that goes down smooth, especially with a squeeze of lime, and most especially while lounging on our beautiful beaches.
-The newest beer, Magic Mango, is a lightly fruit Aruba Pale Ale.
+Stock your refrigerator and minibar with drinks made right here in Aruba!
+Since 1999, the Balashi National Brewery has produced its flagship beer, Balashi, to the overwhelming approval of locals and visitors alike.
+Crisp and refreshing, this Dutch-style pilsner pours brilliantly clear, golden in color, and with a light head.
+The base of the beer is none other than Aruba’s world-acclaimed drinking water, often referred to by locals as “balashi.”
+The brewery also produces the light and refreshing Chill, a beer best enjoyed smoothly, especially with a squeeze of lime, and especially while relaxing on our beautiful beaches.
+The newest beer, Magic Mango, is a slightly fruity Aruba Pale Ale.
+And since the bottles are small, they can be easily wrapped and taken home as a souvenir!
+Website:

 Coecoei